Pediatric Eye Care Q & A

 Dr. Smith or Dr. Gdowski can glean lots of information about your child’s eye health during their pediatric eye exam, which they share with you and your pediatrician.

-For expert pediatric eye care, call or schedule an appointment with Lifetime Eyecare.
+For expert pediatric eye care, call 616-457-0760 or request an appointment with Lifetime Eyecare.